The harmonic bars are are where you can setup the basic “fingerprint” of a sound in Sine Machine.

 These individual harmonic volumes are exposed for DAW automation/modulation if you want to get detailed with it!

-In a wavetable synth, the core DNA of the sound is scrubbing through different wave shapes.
-Most of a sound’s complexity is built there, in the DNA of the wavetables.
+In a wavetable synth, you make sounds by scrubbing through different wave shapes.
+A sound’s complexity is built there, in the DNA of the wavetables.

 Leave a Reply